Updated on May 8, 2023

 #5 – Chicken Fleas (Ceratophyllus gallinae)

-These peculiar fleas have a long, flat back and only infest birds.
-However, they’re easily distinguished by the way they stick vertically from the bite area, making them look more like blackheads at first.
+These peculiar fleas have a long, flat back.
+They’re easily distinguished by the way they stick vertically from the bite area, making them look more like blackheads at first.

 They can cause anemia and other issues related with blood loss but are not considered a significant disease vector.